mattermost/mattermost-developer-documentation/site/content/contribute/mobile/unsigned/ios.md

 $ ./sign-ios Mattermost-unsigned.ipa -c "Apple Distribution: XXXXXX.
 (XXXXXXXXXX)" -a app.mobileprovision -n noti.mobileprovision -s share.mobileprovision -g group.com.mattermost -d "My App Display Name" MyApp-signed.ipa
 ```

-once the code sign is complete you should have a signed IPA in the working directory with the name **MyApp-signed.ipa**.
+Once the code sign is complete you should have a signed IPA in the working directory with the name **MyApp-signed.ipa**.

 {{<note "Note">}}
-The app name can be anything, use double quotes specially if the name has white spaces.
+The app name can be anything but be sure to use double quotes if the name includes white spaces.

 The name of the `certificate` should match the name in the MacOS Keychain.
 {{</note>}}